top of page

 December 21, 2023 – LASER TALKS CYLAND IN JERUSALEM: Topology beyond Representation: Using Generative 3D Modeling Algorithms as a Co-author of Artistic Expression

-Moderated by: Daria Kesler
+Moderated by: Alexandra Dementi

 Humans and computers team up to create a "hybrid" art form in today's computer-driven world.
 The artist collaborates with the computer as a partner and a co-creator, exploring many visual ideas and unexpected results.
 By using computer modeling, artists can go beyond traditional artistic mediums and make invisible things visible.
 This provides us with an entry point to understand complex or intangible abstract ideas, bridging the gap between the conceptual and the perceptible.